 - And last but not least, they are easy to clean.
-Here is a great tutorial from The Kitchn teaching how to clean a cast iron.
+Here is a good post where I explain more about cleaning your cast iron skillet without damaging it.

 Cast iron skillets are the best types of cookware to have in your kitchen and I truly could not enjoy cooking with cast iron any more.
 Please, give it a try and once you give it a try, you won’t regret.
 I promise!
 You can find lots of good option at Amazon.

 4 Tips to make the best Ground Turkey Sweet Potato Skillet recipe:

 - Don’t overload your skillet with sweet potato because this veggie will take forever to cook and you may burn your food.
 If your cast iron skillet is 9-10 inches, the ideal amount of diced sweet potato is between 2-3 cups.